 It affects your day-to-day life: symptoms like fatigue, lethargy, and poor sleep are tied to metabolic irregularities like high blood sugar levels and insulin resistance.
 Insulin resistance, a condition that affects almost 1 in 4 Americans over the age of 20, underpins many metabolic health conditions and can lead to comorbidities such as high blood pressure, high blood triglycerides, and obesity .

 What’s important to keep in mind is that these metabolic irregularities are driven by specific choices you make in your diet and lifestyle — including how much you exercise, when and how long you sleep, and even how you manage your stress.
 While taking a week off from exercising or eating sugar now and then won’t harm your metabolic health, your everyday habits compound over time and can lead to metabolic problems.

 In the long run, metabolic dysfunction can even manifest in serious, long-term conditions like Type 2 diabetes, stroke, and cancer — and make aging painful and challenging.

-The reason it’s critical to pay attention to your metabolic health is that many people who are metabolically unhealthy don’t even know about it, since metabolic health is a spectrum and doesn’t always have noticeable symptoms.
+The reason it’s critical to pay attention to your metabolic health because many metabolically unhealthy people don’t even know about it since metabolic health is a spectrum and doesn’t always have noticeable symptoms.

 The most common pillars underpinning poor metabolic health are poor diet, lack of exercise, bad sleep, and chronic stress.